rurban/libu8ident/README.md

   NFC + PROFILE_4 + CHECK\_XID with the script byte in the first decompose lookup `UN8IF_canon_tbl`.

-* SAFEC23 lookup optimization:
-  Add the GC, SCX, and checkNFC to the script lookup.
-Since NFC is required, only a single lookup is needed per character. not 6.

 * **SCX variants**: Some codepoints are combinations, valid for a number of scripts.
 These appear with the Common and Inherited scripts.
 When an SCX appears with more than one script, such as e.g. U+60C with